-In-situ Conservation: In in-situ type conservation species are being conserved in their natural surroundings.
-Everything in in-situ conservation is maintained as per natural habitat of an organism.
+In-situ type conservation species are being conserved in their natural surroundings.
+Everything in in-situ conservation is maintained as per the natural habitat of an organism.
 There are so many positive sides of in-situ conservation and some of their advantages are discussed below.

-1. It does not require so many expenses on maintenance, so easy to conserve species of different varieties.
+It does not require so many expenses on maintenance, so it is easy to conserve species of different varieties.

-3. Areas which are protected under in-situ conservation are known as national parks, wildlife sanctuaries and biosphere reserves.
+Areas that are protected under in-situ conservation are known as national parks, wildlife sanctuaries, and biosphere reserves.